 Tour our Nature Center exhibits and the Lodge above!

 There is a gravel parking lot, with two spaces reserved for handicapped parking closest to the sidewalk that leads to our front door.
-There is a secondary parking lot near the building that provides easier access to the birds of prey.
+Expect about a 100 ft walk from the main parking lot to the front door.
+There is a secondary lower parking lot near the building that provides easier access to the birds of prey and bird feeders.
 All parking is free.

 Admission to the Nature Center is free.